prototypefund/ifc-hive/CONTRIBUTING.md

 #   * Mention BREAKING CHANGES if applicable
 #   * signify BREAKING CHANGES with exclamation mark, e.g. feat! (api) #132: Change endpoint
 ```

+## Branching Policy

+We are following the best practise for continuous deployments by adopting a
+trunk based branching style.
+In a number of respects this is in contrast to the
+git flow style with long lived feature branches.

 ## Issues and requirements management